ionic-team/stencil/readme.md

 | `@Prop()`      | Creates a property that will exist on the element and be data-bound to this component.  |
 | `@State()`     | Creates a local state variable that will not be placed on the element. |

+## Why "Stencil?"

+A Stencil is a tool for drawing perfect shapes easily.
+We want Stencil to be something you don't see in the finished product; Stencil creates plain Web Components.

+Stencil is a tool developers use to create Web Components with some powerful features baked in, but it gets out of the way at runtime.